sfumato00/notes/letter.md

 Do you see the obsurdity in the these statements?
 Of course they are because otherwise, Bob's path wouldn't be plausible.
 The theory is that even though everyone is born with different circumstances that oneself cannot control, there are factors that one can.

 So, if you disagree with me, please explain where I am wrong.
-But **`All my friends [do this or that]...`** is not an explanation.
+But **`All my friends [do this or that]...`** is not an argument for anything.

 I understand `I am short.
 And it is genetic`.
-I am not trying to change Nahaul's genetics.
+I am not trying to change her genetics.
 I am trying to help her reach **her full potential HOWEVER POOR THAT MAY BE**.

 Of course, we can talk about what other people do, but those approches don't **logically** prove or disprove anything.